MIC-DKFZ/TractSeg/Readme.md

 # TractSeg

 Tool for fast and accurate white matter bundle segmentation from Diffusion MRI.
+It can create bundle segmentations, segmentations of the endregions of bundles and Tract Orientation Maps (TOMs).

 The tool works very good for HCP style data.
-For other MRI datasets it also works but results will have lower quality.
+For other MRI datasets it also works but results will have lower quality due to the domain gap.

 TractSeg is the code for the paper [Direct White Matter Bundle Segmentation using Stacked U-Nets](https://arxiv.org/abs/1703.02036) with further improvements (e.g. extract all bundles in one run).
 Please cite the paper if you use it.